magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLCameraBase/NativeBindings/UnityEngine.XR.MagicLeap.MLCameraBase.NativeBindings.MLCameraResultExtras.md

 ### FrameNumber {#readonly-long-framenumber}

-A 64bit integer to index the frame number associated with this result.
+A 64bit integer to index the frame number associated with this result

 ```csharp